top of page

 • Trained Handler - Once 3 'Shelter Crew' hours have been completed, volunteers become eligible for additional handling training.
 The handler certification will allow volunteers to begin their service as Trained Handlers, giving adoptable animals individualized attention while out on a walk, in a visitation room, or outside in the play yard.
 Additional training sessions for bathing/grooming, morning walk crew, and photography are also available.

-• Special Events - Help the DRHS organize the ‘Birthday Bash’ and ‘Tails at Twilight’ annual fundraisers.
+• Special Events - Help the DRHS with various special events throughout the year, including our annual Pet Supply Sale, ‘Tails at Twilight’ gala, and more!

 bottom of page